adomokos/climb_that_mountain/blog/2017/05/bit_shifting_in_ruby.md

 => "111101100000"
 ```

-On the left hand side I have the binary representation of 123, but how 'bout those bits on the right side?
-What are those representing.
+On the left hand side I have the binary representation of 123, but how about those bits on the right side?
+What are those representing?
 Right now, those bits are all turned off, they will give you 0 (`"00000".to_i(2) => 0`).
 How can I store the number 3 on the right hand side?
 The bits should look like this:

 ![3-on-right-side](/resources/2017/05/3_on_right_side.jpg)

-The "binary or" "|" will turn the two rightmost bits on:
+The binary "|" will turn the two rightmost bits on:

 ```shell
 pry(main)> (123 << 5 | 3).to_s(2)